Kozlovo, Konakovsky District, Tver Oblast: Economy

-Kozlovo is one of the gateways to Zavidovo nature reserve, a closed area which is only accessible to high-level state employees.
+Kozlovo is one of the gateways to Zavidovo National Park, and the Rus' State Residence, a closed area guarded by the Federal Security Service which is only accessible to high-level state employees.
 The headquarters of the nature reserve are located in Kozlovo, and it is by far the main employer.

 Industry

 There are two textile factories in the settlement.

 Transportation

 The closest railway station is Zavidovo in the settlement of Novozavidovsky, at the Moscow – Saint Petersburg Railway.
 It belongs to the Leningradsky suburban railway linew and is connected by regular passenger suburban service with both Moscow (Moscow Leningradsky railway station) and Tver.

 Kozlovo has a road access via Novozavidovsky to the M10 highway, which connects Moscow and St. Petersburg.
 In the opposite direction, it is connected to Tver via Turginovo.

 Culture and recreation

 Kozlovo contains two cultural heritage monuments of local significance.
 They are the Church of the Nativity of John the Baptist, constructed in 1880, and a monument to the soldiers fallen in World War II.